650.000 - Faculty and Staff Development and Training Program

 - Increase awareness of social equity, privilege and structural racism

-Employees will be expected to use and apply their training to advance the college’s social equity goals, and should report out on their progress toward goals in their Performance Development Plans (PDPs).
+Employees are expected to adhere to this policy as intended, using and applying their training to advance the college’s social equity goals and strategic plan.
+Employees’ progress toward goals will be documented in their Performance Development Plans Expectations and Evaluations.

 New Policy/Procedure Approved by Executive Cabinet